daddinuz/traits-unit/README.md

 Traits Unit
 ===========

-An unittest framework written in C99.
+A unittest framework written in C99.